VicenteFR/PatSpcImpByTCRs/README.md

 cd ~/tools/PatSpcImpByTCRs/tests/test_out
 ```

 2. Check the config file (config.yaml) to see the expected input/output and options structure.
 Please note that this will be the sole file that's meant to be changed for each dataset you apply the workflow to (more details below).
+If necessary, replace all instances of `/home/${USER}/tools/` by the alternative path you cloned the repo into.
+Please make sure that all instances have been properly replaced before jumping into the next step.

 3. Activate your Snakemake conda environment and run a dry run to check the DAG:
 ```bash
 conda activate snakemake
 snakemake -np
 ```
-4. Execute the workflow on the demo dataset:
+4. Indicating the proper of cores available to you (example with 2 cores only), execute the workflow on the demo dataset:
 ```bash
 snakemake --cores 2
 ```
-This will generate example outputs in the results/ folder in under 10 minutes.
+This will generate example outputs in the results/ folder in under 15 minutes when 2 cores are provided.
+Naturally, the greater the number of cores, the quicker the workflow will complete.<br/>
 File `AllDone.txt` in the folder `test_out` indicates that the workflow ran in its entirety.<br/>
 Several folders must be generated in the process, but the most relevant outputs are the following:<br/>
 `./specificity_pred/EpRef-1/VDJMatch-TRUE/RefThold-1/UCMThold-X`: Output for CD8 T cells.<br/>
 `./specificity_pred/EpRef-1/VDJMatch-TRUE/RefThold-2/UCMThold-X`: Output for CD4 T cells.